 Whenever I hear a best-selling novel is getting the Hollywood treatment, I tend to adjust my expectations on the way into the theatre.
-But there’s one film I have high hopes for – Crazy Rich Asians, a romantic comedy based on Kevin Kwan’s international bestselling novel.
+But there’s one film I had seriously high hopes for – Crazy Rich Asians, a romantic comedy based on Kevin Kwan’s international bestselling novel.
+And it delivered!

-If you haven’t heard about it yet, I suggest you familiarise yourself with the trailer.
+If you haven’t heard about it yet, familiarise yourself with the trailer:

-The highly-anticipated film follows New Yorker Rachel Chu as she heads to Singapore for a friend’s wedding with her long-time boyfriend, Nick.
+The hugely successful film follows New Yorker Rachel Chu as she heads to Singapore for a friend’s wedding with her long-time boyfriend, Nick.
 Much to her surprise, Nick is actually from a crazy rich family, and she’s soon thrust into the world of Asia’s rich and famous.

-Michelle Yeoh, Ken Jeong, Constance Wu, and Henry Golding are just a few of the stars of the film, yet there’s one other that has me most excited – the city of Singapore itself.
+Michelle Yeoh, Ken Jeong, Constance Wu, and Henry Golding are just a few of the stars of the film, but there’s that really stood our – the city itself.